CiscoTestAutomation/getting-started/common/quickstart/keyconcepts.rst

     The term *mock device* refers to a set of recorded device interactions that you can replay any time you want to practice with or demo the |pyATS| ecosystem.

    Unicon
     Unicon is a framework for developing device control libraries for routers, switches and servers.
 It is developed purely in Python, with no dependency on Tcl-based infrastructure.
 Unicon is also test framework agnostic and can be used with |pyATS|.
-We use *Unicon.playback* to create :term:`mock devices`.
+We use *Unicon.playback* to create :term:`Mock devices`.

    Platform
     The name of the hardware or chassis, or the name of the virtual hardware.
 The system uses the ``os`` and ``platform`` values to determine the |library| functionality to load and the correct connection plugin and services to use.